Albania national football team: Supporters

 The ongoing dispute between the Ministry of Culture, Youth and Sports and the Football Federation of Albania has been seen as a political intrusion by FIFA and UEFA, which led to the banning of Albania from international sportive activities.
 FSHF president Armand Duka is highly unwanted by the TKZ who have numerously asked for his resignation believing he is responsible for internal corruption in the Albanian Football Federation.

 The TKZ have been praised by many different football players and managers, whom were not just Albanian.
 One example is with Switzerland's former coach, Ottmar Hitzfeld, who was astonished by how many Albanian fans turned up and how enthusiastic they were in 2014 FIFA World Cup qualifying match between Switzerland and Albania where the Swiss won 2–0 thanks to goals from Gökhan Inler and Kosovo-born Xherdan Shaqiri.
-He didn't believe that there was 12,000 Albanian fans in the stands which was more than how many Swiss fans turned up for the game.
+He did not believe that there were 12,000 Albanian fans in the stands which was more than how many Swiss fans turned up for the game.
 He stated that "Albanian fans are fantastic and the most passionate fans I have ever seen".
 During that campaign, TKZ attended all games Albania played apart from a match against Cyprus in Nicosia and were also large in numbers in the away games to Slovenia in Maribor and Norway in Oslo.